Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/hybrid-setup.md

 This setup requires connecting your dbt Core project to a dbt Cloud project and configuring a few environment variables and access settings.

-Follow these steps to set up Hybrid projects and upload dbt Core artifacts into dbt Cloud:
+Follow these steps to set up a dbt Cloud Hybrid project and upload dbt Core artifacts into dbt Cloud:

 <!--no toc -->
     - [Make dbt Core models public](#make-dbt-core-models-public)